wutakenmyname/cfg-file-tool-suit/README.md

     cmake .
     make

-and then you get bin_parser exec file, use it to parse a bin format file example
+and then you get bin_parser exec file, use it to parse a bin format file with this command
     ./bin_parser -f your_bin_file
+example
+    ./bin_parser -f ../cfg_example1.bin
 ```